arkady-emelyanov/kafka-connect-nullawarejson/README.md

 # Kafka Connect NullAwareJsonConverter

-NullAwareJsonConverter is same as the JsonConverter one bundled with Kafka, but with updated behavior:
+NullAwareJsonConverter is same as the JsonConverter bundled with Kafka, but with updated behavior:
 **Any optional field with NULL value stays NULL**.

 For more information: [click here](https://cwiki.apache.org/confluence/display/KAFKA/KIP-581%3A+Value+of+optional+null+field+which+has+default+value).